Nurture Fostering Limited Logo

 • As a result of developmental delays or learning disability;

-• As a result of attachment/relationship difficulties with staff/carers;
+• As a result of attachment/relationship difficulties with family and carers;

-• Learned behaviours in which challenging responses have become habit in the face of frustration or anxiety.
+• Learned behaviours/past experiences in which challenging responses have become habit in the face of frustration or anxiety.

 It is helpful if staff and carers can understand the causes of the child's behaviour and provide the child with help and support.

-When working with, or caring for, children with challenging behaviour it is useful to bear in mind the following:
+When working with, or caring for, children with behaviour that challenges it is useful to bear in mind the following:

-• The age and emotional maturity of the child;
+• The age and emotional maturity of the child including any disabilities;

-• That the aim of any positive behaviour management is to help the child learn how to behave more appropriately and not to punish or to purely keep the child under control;
+• That the aim of any positive behaviour approach is to help the child learn how to behave more appropriately and not to punish or to purely keep the child under control;

-• Challenging or undesirable behaviour should not result in emotional distance between the child and the staff/carer;
+• Difficult behaviour should not result in emotional distance between the child and the carer;

-• No matter how difficult or challenging a child's behaviour, staff/carers should never resort to similar behaviour;
+• No matter how difficult or challenging a child's behaviour, carers should never resort to similar behaviour;

-• The more staff/carers are able to understand a child's behaviour and are able to meet their needs in a consistent manner, the less likely they are to encounter difficulties with control.
+• The more carers are able to understand a child's behaviour and are able to meet their needs in a consistent manner, the less likely they are to encounter difficulties in the future.

-Children need clear boundaries and to know what is expected of them.
+Children need consistency and acceptance and to know what is expected of them.

 The key points of a positive behaviour approach are: